 Ice hockey, basketball, baseball, soccer and softball are some of the popular Boston sports.
 Few of the notable sports clubs in Boston include Boston Bruins, Boston Celtics, Boston Red Sox, New England Revolution, New England Patriots and New England Riptide.
 Boston Red Sox emerged as the champion of 2007 World Series of Major League Baseball.
 The NBA championships have been won 16 times by Boston Celtics.
 The international title of ice hockey like Stanley Cup was won 5 times by the Boston Bruins.
 Many other national and international tournaments have been dominated by sporting teams of Boston.

 The international flights to Boston operate on regular basis from a large number of countries.
 Few of the recognized international Boston flights include:

-JetBlue, LTU, Air Berlin, Air Canada, FlyGlobespan, Aer Lingus, Brussels Airlines, Aeromexico, Air France, Lufthansa, Finnair, SWISS, SATA International
+JetBlue, LTU, Air Berlin, Air Canada, FlyGlobespan, Aer Lingus, Brussels Airlines, Aeromexico, Air France, Lufthansa, Finnair, SWISS, and SATA International.

 Few of the foreign countries from which these international Boston flights take off include:

-Aruba, Belgium, Bahamas, Bermuda, France, Dominican Republic, Germany, Ireland, Guadeloupe, Mexico, Spain, Puerto Rico, Netherlands, United Kingdom
+Aruba, Belgium, Bahamas, Bermuda, France, Dominican Republic, Germany, Ireland, Guadeloupe, Mexico, Spain, Puerto Rico, Netherlands, and the United Kingdom.

 The domestic flights also fly frequently to the airports in Boston.
 These flights assure comfortable journey from the other cities of US to Boston.
 Few of the domestic flights to Boston include:

-Cape Air, America West, Alaska Airlines, Delta, American Airlines, Alitalia, Continental Airlines, TACV, Spirit Airlines, Virgin Atlantic Airways, US Airways
+Cape Air, America West, Alaska Airlines, Delta, American Airlines, Alitalia, Continental Airlines, TACV, Spirit Airlines, Virgin Atlantic Airways, and US Airways.

 Cathedral Grammar School